varunsnch/Project/README.md

-The StudentCourse Project has been developed with as Springboot RESTAPI Microservice To run this project simply import project as maven and do maven clean and maven install Run the springboot project and the project starts on port 8091 The project supports H2-Database and at the time of initializing, it check if the entity tables exist in the H2-Database.
+The StudentCourse Project has been developed with Springboot RESTAPI Microservice To run this project simply import project as maven and do maven clean and maven install Run the springboot project and the project starts on port 8091 The project supports H2-Database and at the time of initializing, it check if the entity tables exist in the H2-Database.